 As an independent celebrant, I write individualised ceremonies and take time to really get to know my couples.

 I do not rush proceedings, and unlike those in register offices, you will not be confined to having your ceremony during business hours.

 As part of my fee, I am available via phone, email and face-to-face as often as you like.
 I do not work office hours, so if you fancy being married beneath the moonlight on New Year’s Eve or at sunrise on the Summer Solstice, I’ll be there.

 In many ways, the legal part (Registration Service) of getting married is like signing the papers or contract when buying a house, but you really feel like it’s your home when you’ve got the keys and you open the front door! (celebrant-led ceremony)

-You can make your declaration at the Register Office before the ceremony, and receive a marriage certificate.
 You can choose to have a ‘registration-only’ service if you don’t wish to exchange vows or rings in front of the Registrar.
 You will need to inform them that you want this option.
 This service is short, and is a matter of repeating the declaratory and contracting words in front of the Registrar and two witnesses.

 I just wanted to say a huge “thank you” for the most perfect wedding ceremony.
 It was exactly how we had imagined it and we were so delighted with it.
 Definitely one of the best moments in my life!
 Was a pleasure to meet you too and I hope our paths will cross again some day.